-- 1 Eligibility of the activity and the NZNGO and partners. - 2 Activity objectives and outcomes, how they impact on the local communities and how they align with partner country and New Zealand IDC programme development priorities. - 3 Relationship between the NZNGO and local CSO and map out key roles and responsibilities. - 4 Feasibility of proposed implementation including how the NGO is best placed to deliver and other stakeholder relationships. - 5 Proposed monitoring and evaluation and reporting approach and how they will be delivered. - Ratios of co-investment contribution to be provided by the NZNGO and local CSO including contribution from New Zealand sources. - 7 Timeframe and support available to develop a detailed design, workplan and budget.
+- 1 Eligibility of the activity and the NZNGO and partners. - 2 Activity objectives and outcomes, how they impact on the local communities and how they align with partner country Aotearoa New Zealand's International Climate Finance Strategy (ICFS), and New Zealand IDC programme development priorities. - 3 Activity has a principal climate mitigation and/or adaptation focus. - 4 Relationship between the NZNGO and local CSO and map out key roles and responsibilities. - 5 Feasibility of proposed implementation including how the NGO is best placed to deliver and other stakeholder relationships. - 6 Proposed monitoring and evaluation and reporting approach and how they will be delivered. - 7 Timeframe and support available to develop a detailed design, workplan and budget.